 Local Jacksonville Area Broadway Shows

-Thrasher-Horne Center presents Broadway productions you won’t find anywhere else in Northeast Florida, performed in a venue like no other.
+Thrasher-Horne Center presents concerts, musicals, and more that you won’t find anywhere else in Northeast Florida, performed in a venue like no other.
 Each seat in our 1,700-seat theater provides an intimate viewing experience.
 At our website, you can find information and view photos from our past shows, while also getting a sneak peak about upcoming Orange Park Broadway shows.
-You can also become a Broadway Subscriber, getting the best value plus special benefits.